 The campground is just a short walk to local shops and there’s a large community park located just next door that kids will love.
 The park has children’s playgrounds, a skate park, soccer fields and a large pavilion.
-This camping option features something not common for most year-round campgrounds in PA; a pool, that is open from Memorial Day to Labor Day.
+This camping option features something not common for most camping in PA; a pool, that is open from Memorial Day to Labor Day.

 Most of the campsites at The Loose Caboose are full-hookup and can accommodate any size RVs.
 The heated bathhouse offers free hot showers and flush toilets.
 Amenities include a children’s playground, gift shop, group fire ring, dumping station and free wireless internet.

-Being in Amish country, this campground is nearby unlikely but inviting tourist attractions, including the Railroad Museum of PA and Toy Train Museum, both just 8 miles away.
+Being in Amish country, this campground is nearby several inviting tourist attractions, including the Railroad Museum of PA and Toy Train Museum, both just 8 miles away.
 If you’re looking to hit the rides (or just eat chocolate), Hershey Park is less than 45 miles away.
 Major cities like Philadelphia, Baltimore, Gettysburg and Washington DC are all within about 100 miles.

-Built as a public works project by the National Park Service in the 1930’s, the 7,572 acre Raccoon Creek State Park is one of the largest and most popular year round campgrounds in a PA state park.
-Located just a half hour from Pittsburg, it’s a great place to steal away from the big city and immerse oneself in nature.
+Built as a public works project by the National Park Service in the 1930’s, the 7,572 acre Raccoon Creek State Park is one of the largest and most popular year round spots for camping in PA.
+Located just a half hour from Pittsburgh, it’s a great place to steal away from the big city and immerse oneself in nature.